 FAQ

 Yes!!
 This soup freezes well in an airtight container for up to four months.
-A great way to preserve those vegetables from the garden for a later date.
+Freezing it is a great way to preserve those vegetables from the garden for a later date.

 Yes!
-Just eliminate the cheese from the pistou.
+The soup recipe is vegan as written.
+So all you have to do is just eliminate the cheese from the pistou.
 You'll want to use less olive oil since the cheese isn't there to soak it up.

 Storage and reheating instructions